YOUR HOSTS & HOW WE GOT HERE

 ACTIVE ENVIRONMENTAL & SOCIAL RESPONSIBILITY

 Construction of The Lazy Dog Inn

-Aside from using local labor for all our work, The Lazy Dog Inn, bed and breakfast is involved in a great number of local community development efforts.
+Aside from using local labor for all our work, The Lazy Dog Inn, is involved in a great number of local community development efforts.
 Our goal is to help people help themselves in expanding local economic opportunities and incomes in a socially and environmentally sustainable way.
-We have a demonstration pasture management project on our property.
-We have established Andean Alliance (Asociación Civil), A Grassroots Organization, which is involved in everything from community road repairs to improving community water use efficiency and improving our local primary school.
+Andean Alliance (Asociación Civil), our Grassroots Organization, is involved in supporting everything from community road repairs to small business development and educational programs for children and youth.